 The Trustee has delegated certain decision making powers to a professional investment manager, Aon Investments Limited, "the Manager" (previously Hewitt Risk Management Services Limited).
-The Trustee has taken advice from Aon Solutions UK Limited regarding the suitability of the Manager, in this capacity, and recognises that there exists a potential conflict of interest in the giving of this advice.
-The Trustee has sought details of Aon Solutions UK Limited's conflict management policy and procedures and is satisfied that such potential conflict is appropriately managed and that Aon Investments Limited has the necessary skills and competence to exercise the powers delegated to it.
+The Trustee has taken advice from Aon Investments Limited regarding the suitability of the Manager, in this capacity, and recognises that there exists a potential conflict of interest in the giving of this advice.
+The Trustee has sought details of Aon Investments Limited's conflict management policy and procedures and is satisfied that such potential conflict is appropriately managed and that the Manager has the necessary skills and competence to exercise the powers delegated to it.